How to recycle your unused stationery

-For example, First Mile is a UK based recycling charity with a dedicated stationery recycling service.
-Customers can request specialised sacks to place their unused stationery in which is then collected by a member of a team.
+For example, First Mile is a UK-based recycling charity with a dedicated stationery recycling service.
+Customers can request specialised sacks to place their unused stationery which is then collected by a member of a team.
 The collected stationery is collated and sent to various schools and charities that need them the most.

 Outside of cubs and scouts, there are plenty of other children’s groups that could put your unused stationery to good use.
 If your town has a church, consider inquiring into whether or not they run an evening or weekend club for young people.

 If all else fails, your local library may be able to help a new home for your stationery.
 They should have a comprehensive list of groups in the area, so it may be worth going through what’s available and selecting the most suitable group that could put your stationery to good use.

 Notebooks and notepads are easy enough to recycle due to primarily being made of paper, who knows, your recycled stationery could even one day go towards creating our very own recycled notebooks!

 However, if you are wanting to recycle writing tools such as pens and pencils, you may have to be more careful about where you recycle them.